Erectile Dysfunction Treatment In Auckland & NZ

 - rule out any medical factors that may also need treatment, and;

-- assess if you and your partner experience other sexual problems associated with ED (e.g. low sexual desire)
+- assess whether you and your partner experience other sexual problems associated with ED (e.g. low sexual desire)

 Tests can help to check whether blood flow to your penis is disrupted.
-Blood tests can reveal if hormone imbalances (e.g. low testosterone) are causing ED.
+Blood tests can reveal whether hormone imbalances (e.g. low testosterone) are causing ED.

 What’s the difference between Erectile Dysfunction and impotence?